Symbols of the dictatorship in Barcelona

 - The EUROM and the project Public Art and Memory of the University of Barcelona jointly coordinate a travelling exhibition with the aim of interpreting the symbolic repression of Francoism;

-- It will be presented on March 12, 2019, at the former prison La Model in Barcelona, where it is promoted in collaboration with the Commissioner of Programmes of Memory of the City Council, and will further be available for itinerancy.
+- The first assemblage was presented at the former prison La Model in Barcelona, in collaboration with the Commissioner of Programmes of Memory of the City Council;

 - The exposed material highlights more than 160 official housing plaques of Francoism that have been recently withdrawn by the city of Barcelona;